Children have a developmentally appropriate need to explore their environments.

 Back to top

 Pesticides are dangerous to all people, but especially young children.
 They are found everywhere in the environment, and chronic exposure to them can occur through water, food, air and skin contact.
-Pesticides are suspected to cause developmental problems and cancer; however, there is limited research about the specific effects of pesticides on children.
+Pesticides are suspected to cause developmental problems and cancer.

 You can reduce your child's exposure to pesticides by washing all fruits and vegetables well before eating or cooking.
 If you are fortunate enough to have a backyard garden, you can grow some of your own fruits and vegetables without using pesticides.
 Certified organic fruits and vegetables that are grown without pesticides also can be purchased; however, you should wash this produce also before eating it to remove any remaining traces of dirt and organic fertilizers.